 100 million stimulus checks are landing soon.
 Here's how to track yours.

-Major banks have begun delivering $1,400 stimulus checks.
-The timing of the checks has been an issue of concern to many people who are struggling with bills as the economy remains hobbled by the coronavirus pandemic.
+As major banks started delivering $1,400 stimulus checks this month, the timing of the checks has been an issue of concern to many people who are struggling with bills as the economy remains hobbled by the coronavirus pandemic.

-The Internal Revenue Service said on Wednesday that it had delivered 90 million payments valued at $242 billion in its first batch of checks, while another 150,000 checks worth about $442 million were sent via mail.
-On March15, IRS and Treasury officials said about 100 million checks would be distributed within 10 days.
+The Internal Revenue Service on Wednesday said it had delivered 90 million payments worth a combined $242 billion in its first batch of checks, while another 150,000 checks worth about $442 million were sent via mail.
+On March 15, IRS and Treasury officials said about 100 million checks would be distributed within 10 days.

+On Monday, the IRS said it will deliver another batch of checks on March 24, although many of them will be paper checks or pre-paid debit cards that will be mailed to recipients.
+Among those still waiting for payments are some Social Security recipients, who have reached out to CBS MoneyWatch with concerns about delays.

+The House Ways and Means Committee has sent a letter to the IRS asking about reported delays in sending payments to Social Security, Veterans Affairs and Railroad Retirement Board benefit recipients.

 Some people who bank at smaller institutions, like the startup bank Current, had received payments as early as March 12, one day after President Joe Biden signed the American Rescue Plan into law.
 Those banks had used their own balance sheets to credit the money into customer accounts rather than waiting for the official fund settlement date of March 17, which was set by the IRS.

-That doesn't mean that all eligible people received their payments on March 17, however, given that the IRS will be distributing the funds in tranches, or groups, of payments over the next few weeks.
+That doesn't mean that all eligible people received their payments in the first week, however, given that the IRS will be distributing the funds in tranches, or groups, of payments over the next few weeks.
 In a few cases, some people may also see delays, such as could happen for people who filed paper tax returns.
 That's because the IRS is basing the payments on a person's most recent tax returns het remains backed up with processing paper forms due to the pandemic.

 One year after the pandemic shut down the U.S. economy, millions of people continue to experience hardship.
 About 38% of people said their household income remains impacted by the crisis, according to a study from TransUnion, a financial services firm.
 That represents a significant decline from a year earlier, when about 6 in 10 people said their household income had taken a hit, but it continues to show the ongoing struggles facing many Americans, said Charlie Wise, head of global research and consulting at TransUnion.